jchip/safesh/notes/STDLIB_DESIGN.md

 - ls: `ShellArray<string>` with array methods

 **Security Note**:
-These commands use Deno's `--allow-write` restricted paths (${CWD}, /tmp by default).
+These commands use Deno's sandboxed filesystem APIs.
+Write permissions are restricted to:
-Attempts to access paths outside the sandbox fail with "Permission denied" errors.
+- `projectDir` (if `allowProjectFiles: true`) - immutable sandbox boundary
+- `/tmp` - always allowed for scratch operations

+IMPORTANT: `cd()` changes the working directory but does NOT expand the sandbox.
+Deno's `--allow-write` flags are set at subprocess spawn time and cannot be changed.
+This prevents using `cd()` to escape the sandbox for destructive operations like `rm`.

 ### $.* - Fluent Shell API